bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # QPACK Static Table {#static-table}

 > **Author's Note:** This is only a preliminary table.
-The original HPACK static table was created after analysing the frequency of common HTTP header fields and their values, and QPACK repeated that effort and resulted in a different static table.
+The original HPACK static table was created after analysing the frequency of common HTTP header fields and their values.
+QPACK repeated that effort at a later date, which resulted in a different static table.
 The author welcomes any data that would permit a similar level of analysis for the frequency of common SIP header fields and their values.

 | Index | Name                | Value           |
 |:------|:--------------------|:----------------|